 Apple, to paraphrase a colleague, is generally very good at killing its darlings: at knowing when it makes sense to drop a much-loved product or product feature - one which is often still popular and/or profitable - and switch focus to something else that has more of a future.
-Think the iPod classic or the optical drive.
-That's why rumours that it's going to drop the headphone port from the iPhone 7, or switch its digital music business entirely from downloads to streaming, seem so plausible.
+Think the iPod classic or the optical drive, or dropping the headphone port from the iPhone 7.

 There are a couple of candidates to be the next iPod classic.
 The MacBook Air is one.
 But the Mac mini, which hasn't been updated since 2014, is rarely mentioned at events, and feels surplus to requirements now that the Apple TV is making its claim as a media centre device (although for storing a large number of films the mini remains an excellent choice, offering 500GB as standard and up to 2TB as a configuration option), will be expecting a P45 more than most of Apple's product line-up.

 The design of the Mac mini hasn't changed significantly since it was first launched and is starting to feel a little dated, and the device doesn't have a clear selling point (or at least, Apple isn't doing a good job of communicating one).
 So it wouldn't surprise us if Apple quietly retired the line at its next Mac launch event.
 It's either that or give it a radical overhaul.

 If Apple does kill off the mini, we'd have to start asking questions about the 'mini' branding in general, and wondering if the iPads are going to be reorganised: there's already a sense that the 'Air' brand is on the way out, across both MacBooks and iPads.
 But that's a story for another day.

 New Mac mini 2017 release date & specs rumours: Price